-A bachelor's in biology degree from SBU is a great foundation for a variety of career paths.
-As an SBU biology major, you will choose one of three concentrations to tailor your education based on your personal and professional goals:
+A bachelor's degree in biology from SBU is a great foundation for a variety of careers within the field of biology.
+As an SBU biology major, you will choose one of the following three concentrations to tailor your education based on your personal and professional goals:

 SBU is home to the Darrell R. Strait Center for the Integration of Science and Christian Faith, which is intentionally focused on equipping students to study the history and philosophy of science, Biblical hermeneutics, and the integration of science and faith.
 Faculty encourage discussion of ethical issues that arise in the world of science and challenge students to use their Christian faith as the basis for approaching all issues.
 SBU believes strongly that science and Christian faith can be integrated and support each other.

-As a biology major, you will take a course from the Strait Center, Biology Through the Eyes of Faith, and will have the option to add a second major in Integration of Science and Christian Faith by taking the other Strait Center courses, including Methods of Biblical Interpretation, Philosophical Foundations for a Christian Worldview, and History and Philosophy of Science and Technology.
+As a biology major, you will take a course from the Strait Center — Biology Through the Eyes of Faith.
+You will have the option to add a second major in Integration of Science and Christian Faith by taking the other Strait Center courses, including: Methods of Biblical Interpretation, Philosophical Foundations for a Christian Worldview, and History and Philosophy of Science and Technology.

 Biology graduates are equipped to pursue a variety of careers including: